top of page

 Pricing:

 I understand that therapy can be a financial commitment.
-To help make sessions more accessible, I’m pleased to partner with a small charity called Mentality, who have kindly offered to cover half the cost of your first three sessions for anyone experiencing financial difficulty.
+To help make sessions more accessible, I work alongside a small charity called Mentality, who kindly offer to cover half the cost of your first three sessions for anyone experiencing financial difficulty.

 My Book Is available to purchase on Amazon.